 This is an accordion element with a series of buttons that open and close related content panels.

 What type of sample can I use for nCounter?

--Total RNA and DNA extracted from FFPE samples
+-Total RNA and DNA from fresh or FFPE tissue

 -Cell free RNA

 -Plasma, Serum, and other Biofluids

 What does the workflow of a Nanostring nCounter project look like?

 There are many options and the cost will vary with the amount of labor that your project needs.
 Please note that for all human subjects research you must submit an approved IRB, IRB exemption and other regulatory documents to us.

 -Submit tissues or separated blood serum/plasma samples to us and we can isolate nucleic acid for you and continue with the downstream assay: Hybridize, purify and count.
 You must drop off to TRIP all samples, kits, USB flash drive included in your kit and reagents necessary to complete your project.